Instrument Rating Course

 Andrew Moon

-Andrew is an experienced Certificated Flight Instructor — Instrument (CFII) and Airline Transport Pilot (ATP) and spends a lot of time in challenging weather flying a variety of light singles, twins, and jets.
+Andrew is an experienced Certificated Flight Instructor — Instrument (CFII) and Airline Transport Pilot (ATP) and spends lots of time in challenging weather flying a variety of light singles, twins, and jets.

-Get ready to ace the Instrument Rating Airplane (IRA) FAA written exam, while you develop a holistic mindset that prepares you for the real world!
-With this course you’ll have unrestricted access to:
+Get ready to ace the Instrument Rating Airplane (IRA) FAA written exam, while you develop a real-world IFR mindset!
+With this course you’ll have access to:

 - Hours of blackboard lecture videos